Balance Trainer Side Crunch exercise demonstration image

 Breathing

-Exhale as you crunch upward and forcefully contract the obliques; inhale as you slowly return to the stretched position.
+Exhale during upward crunch to contract obliques; inhale as you lower to stretched position.

 Tempo